 This post was developed in collaboration with Chesapeake Bay Candle.
 I was provided candle samples for testing purposes.
 All thoughts and opinions are my own.

-The collection brings together fragrances inspired by fruits and plants local to the shores of the Chesapeake Bay in Maryland.
+The Chesapeake Bay Candle Heritage Collection brings together fragrances inspired by fruits and plants local to the shores of the Chesapeake Bay in Maryland.
 Growing up my family used to take trips to the Chesapeake Bay, so it’s really fun to have local candles with familiar smells burning in the house.
 Each candle focuses on a single ingredient with other complementary layers adding complexity and depth.
 I love that it keeps the scents simple and not overwhelming.
 It all smells so beautiful and balanced.
 Plus the packaging is so cute.

 The jarred candles are in frosted glass containers that have a rustic vibe.
 They would also work really well for a coastal theme as well.
 My aunt has a vacation spot on the Eastern Shore of Virginia (on the Chesapeake Bay) and every year she does a room in her house with the theme Christmas at the beach.
 She uses lots of blues, greens, frosted sea glass and “sandy” colors.
 I could easily see these candles being on display in that space.
 I’m personally drawn to a more Traditional Christmas palette with some rustic elements.
 I’ve purchased a few pieces from the Magnolia Hand and Hearth collection and styled them with my candles.
 I love the warm, cozy vibe it all puts off.